-The book is written as a novel, while at the same time it offers an abundance of quotes from primary sources, such as diaries, letters, memoirs, testimonies, and depositions.
-The story, therefore, unfolds in front of the reader in a most lively and vibrant style.
+The book is written as a novel, while at the same time it offers an abundance of previously unpublished texts from primary sources, such as diaries, letters, memoirs, testimonies, and depositions.

 • The events of the 1905 revolution and Bloody Sunday.